 What is PFAS?
 (PER- AND POLYFLUOROALKYL SUBSTANCES)

-The California State Water Resources Control Board’s Division of Drinking Water (DDW) recently required testing by water agencies across the state for two PFAS (per- and polyfluoroalkyl substances) compounds in groundwater wells.
+Per- and Polyfluoroalkyl Substances (PFAS) are a group of man-made chemicals that are resistant to heat, water, oils, and stains.
+PFAS are widely used in a variety of industrial and consumer products.
+The California State Water Resources Control Board’s Division of Drinking Water (DDW) recently required testing by water agencies across the state for two PFAS compounds in groundwater wells.
 At EOCWD, we currently obtain a majority of our water from our local groundwater basin, which is managed by the Orange County Water District.

-On the day the first test samples were taken – and even before we received the results, we decided to shut down our wells and no longer serve this water to our customers.
-We began using other sources to meet your drinking water needs.
+EOCWD prior to receiving the initial sample results, turned off its wells and stopped serving groundwater to its customers.
+We began using imported water which has not been impacted by this chemical.
 We took this action because we value your trust, and we wanted to ensure that you know that we will do whatever it takes to retain that trust.
-The health science studies on this issue are limited and few, but there is a growing concern about these chemicals.

 We continue to be involved in conversations on treatment options to allow us to again utilize our groundwater resources, which are historically less costly than imported water sources.
 The ongoing costs to import water as well as to design and implement treatment options may eventually result in the need for a rate change.
 If that occurs, we will alert you through the state-required notification process, which includes an opportunity for public engagement.

 Additional information on PFAS may be found on the California Water Board’s Division of Drinking Water website, www.waterboards.ca.gov/pfas/

 Further information about updated regulation standards can be found in a release issued by the California Water Boards at, www.waterboards.ca.gov/press_room/press_releases/2020/pr02062020_pfoa_pfos_response_levels.pdf